Citharinoidei

 Clitharinoidei is a suborder of freshwater ray-finned fishes belonging to the order Characiformes, the order which includes the characins, tetras and related species.
 The fishes in this taxon are found in Africa.

 Taxonomy

-Citharinoidei was first proposed as a suborder in 1993 by the Brazilian ichthyologist Paulo Andreas Buckup to include two African characiform families.
+Citharinoidei was first proposed as a suborder in 1993 by the Brazilian ichthyologist Paulo Andreas Buckup to include toe African characiform families.
 Other authorities classify this taxon as a valid order, the Cithariniformes, first proposed by Juan Marcos Mirande in 2017.
 Eschmeyer's Catalog of Fishes treats this taxon as a suborder of the Characiformes.